Azure/api-management-self-hosted-gateway/README.md

 helm inspect all azure-apim-gateway/azure-api-management-gateway
 ```

+## License

+Azure API Management Self-Hosted Gateway license is available [here](gateway-license.md).
+This repo is licensed under a different license that can be viewed [here](LICENSE).

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a